-If you’re looking for list building strategies, look no further.
-Here’s how to build a list for email marketing from Mirabel’s Marketing Manager:
+If you’re getting started in list building, look no further.
+Here’s how to effectively build an email list for marketing campaigns:

 Update Contacts and Email Lists